 The next step for a demand manager is to prioritise the components of their demand strategy.
 A major factor that plays a part here is the alignment of components with the general strategic direction of the organisation.
 Demand managers should have this same focus on strategic alignment when choosing the projects to commence.

 After the demand manager completes the business case, budget, and component and project selection, they can start working on portfolio governance.
 This task primarily defines the chain of accountability, responsibilities, and roles.
 This part of the process also helps to define reporting and communication.

 From the above steps, a demand manager can construct a clear and comprehensive draft of the portfolio.
 This portfolio and a portfolio implementation plan should be passed onto the appropriate executive for approval.
 After this, the PMO can start to implement the portfolio and monitor its progress.

 Portfolio Reporting and Reflection

-Once done, reporting comes in where the project, program or operation status is reported as well as the status of the whole portfolio.
-This step in the process also reports the success and achievement of the strategic objectives and the benefits produced.
+The PMO can evaluate the project, program or operation status, and the status of the whole portfolio.
+This step in the process also reports the success and achievement of the strategic objectives, and manages the benefits produced.

-It is important to also take reflection by way of a strategy and portfolio review.
-This is the time to assess the relevance of the strategy in the current market conditions and look at the benefits realisation component, i.e. has this strategy yielded a positive or negative benefit for the business?
+It is important for the PMO to reflect on the strategy and portfolio through its implementation.
+This includes assessing the relevance of the strategy in the current market conditions.
+In addition, consider the benefits realisation component.
+Has this strategy yielded a positive or negative benefit for the business?

 In order to have effective demand management, here are a few tips to follow: